CodinGame/codingame-game-engine/playground/extensions/community-modules/community-interactivedisplay.md

 ### Optional arguments

-You can modify the module behavior by adding some lines in the `config.js`.
+You can modify the behavior of the module by adding some lines in the `config.js` (after `export const modules`).

 - Add this line to disable displaying entities when the mouse hover it